Apollo 1: The fire

 It took five minutes for the pad workers to open all three hatch layers, and they could not drop the inner hatch to the cabin floor as intended, so they pushed it out of the way to one side.
 Although the cabin lights remained on, they were unable to see the astronauts through the dense smoke.
 As the smoke cleared they found the bodies, but were not able to remove them.
 The fire had partly melted Grissom's and White's nylon space suits and the hoses connecting them to the life support system.
 Grissom had removed his restraints and was lying on the floor of the spacecraft.
 White's restraints were burned through, and he was found lying sideways just below the hatch.
 It was determined that he had tried to open the hatch per the emergency procedure, but was not able to do so against the internal pressure.
 Chaffee was found strapped into his right-hand seat, as procedure called for him to maintain communication until White opened the hatch.
 Because of the large strands of melted nylon fusing the astronauts to the cabin interior, removing the bodies took nearly 90 minutes.
+The bodies were only able to be removed after 7.5 hours from the time the incident took place, due to the gases and toxins present which prevented medical personnel from entering initially.

 Deke Slayton was possibly the first NASA official to examine the spacecraft's interior.
 His testimony contradicted the official report concerning the position of Grissom's body.
 Slayton said of Grissom and White's bodies, "it is very difficult for me to determine the exact relationships of these two bodies.
 They were sort of jumbled together, and I couldn't really tell which head even belonged to which body at that point.
 I guess the only thing that was real obvious is that both bodies were at the lower edge of the hatch.
 They were not in the seats.
 They were almost completely clear of the seat areas."